clebertmoura/poke-station/README.md

 The choice of Material Design is justified by its cohesive and visually attractive approach, providing a consistent and intuitive user experience across multiple platforms.
 Furthermore, the wide availability of pre-developed components facilitates the efficient and elegant implementation of interfaces, contributing to the design effectiveness and visual standardization of the application.

+## Backend

+The backend component is built on the Spring Boot framework, making use of Spring Data to simplify data access and manipulation operations in the relational database, ensuring efficiency and productivity in development.
+Choosing Spring GraphQL provides a flexible, type-driven query layer, enabling clients to request specific data efficiently, reducing data transmission overhead.
+Spring Security integration ensures resource protection, implementing authentication and authorization in a scalable and configurable way.
+Using SLF4J as a logging framework provides a logging abstraction that is compatible with multiple implementations, providing flexibility in configuring and managing logs, essential for monitoring and troubleshooting in production environments.
+These choices aim to promote a robust, secure and efficient backend, maintaining the flexibility necessary for the system's evolution.